The Unusual Mating Rituals of Marin County Fauna

 Tarantula Hawk Incubators

 With its striking metallic blue-black body and vibrant orange wings, the tarantula hawk is one of Marin County’s most formidable flying insects.
-In the mating season, males perch atop tall plants waiting for passing females before performing elaborate aerial displays with intricate flight patters and intense bursts of wing buzzing.
+In the mating season, males perch atop tall plants waiting for passing females before performing elaborate aerial displays with intricate flight patterns and intense bursts of wing buzzing.
 It’s like the Saturday Night Fever of the insect world.

 You’re gonna want to sit down for this next part.